wacncontent/CustomizeTool/addCommentOutput/includes/configure-ssl-web-site.md

 >
 > Elliptic Curve Cryptography (ECC) certificates are supported with Azure Web App; however, they are relatively new and you should work with your CA on the exact steps to create the CSR.

 You may also need to obtain **[intermediate certificates](http://en.wikipedia.org/wiki/Intermediate_certificate_authorities)** (also known as chain certificates), if these are used by your CA. The use of intermediate certificates is considered more secure than 'unchained certificates', so it is common for a CA to use them.
 Intermediate certificates are often provided as a separate download from the CAs website.
-The steps in this article provide steps to ensure that any intermediate certificates are merged with the certificate uploaded to your apps.
+This article provides steps to ensure that any intermediate certificates are merged with the certificate uploaded to your apps.

+> [AZURE.NOTE]
+>
+> In case your CA uses intermediate certificates each of them must be installed along with the certificate issued for your domain.
+Failing to install any of the intermediate certificates may cause hard to reproduce interoperability problems for some clients.

 <a name="bkmk_certreq"></a>
 ### Get a certificate using Certreq.exe (Windows only)